IxLahiji/lahujBattleBot/README.md

-# lahujDiscordBot
+# lahujBattleBot

-This project is a bot to manage battling between users in discord, created using the [discord.py](https://github.com/Rapptz/discord.py) discord API wrapper.
+This project is a bot to manage battling between users in discord servers, created using the [discord.py](https://github.com/Rapptz/discord.py) discord API wrapper.
 This code is being developed in Python 3.5, and is incompatible with previous versions of Python.

 ## Features: